alphagov/smart-answers/doc/development-principles.md

 * Ensure the Smart Answer flows only contain routing (`next_node`) logic.

 * Iteratively develop new Smart Answers.
-Get a simply happy-path version deployed and build upon that in collaboration with the department and content team.
+Get a simple happy-path version deployed and build upon that in collaboration with the department and content team.

 ## Dont's